Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

-We note in particular that: \begin{itemize} \item The region where the competitive equilibrium is reached shrinks as the economy approaches the instability $\varepsilon \to 0$ from above.
-When $\varepsilon < 0$, there is no equilibrium and only deflationary equilibria can be attained. \item For a fixed perishability $\sigma$ one observes the following succession of phases as the restoring parameter $\alpha$ is increased: divergence when $\alpha$ is too small, followed by deflationary equilibria, then the reaching of the competitive equilibrium and finally cycles and chaos, corresponding to firms that are overly sensitive to imbalances. \item At the boundary between these phases, one can observe specific trajectories that we call crises, similar to the ``tipping points'' and ``dark corners'' described in~\cite{gualdi2015tipping,Gualdi2016} -- see below. \end{itemize}
+Before delving into the description of each of these classes, we note in particular that (see Fig. \ref{fig:phase_diagrams}): \begin{itemize} \item All the different classes appear for values of parameters $\alpha$, $\omega$, $\sigma$, $\varepsilon$ of order unity, to wit: interesting dynamical behaviour do not require uncanny values of the parameters. \item The region where the competitive equilibrium is reached shrinks as the economy approaches the instability $\varepsilon \to 0$ from above.
+When $\varepsilon < 0$, there is no admissible equilibrium and only deflationary equilibria or cycles/chaos can be attained. \item For a fixed perishability $\sigma$ one observes the following succession of phases as the restoring parameter $\alpha$ is increased: collapse when $\alpha$ is too small, followed by deflationary equilibria, then competitive equilibrium and finally cycles and chaos for large $\alpha$, corresponding to firms that overreact to imbalances.

-The trajectory we will use to classify the behaviour of our model is that of relative price differences $\overline{\delta p}(t):=p(t)/p_{\text{eq},i} - 1$.\footnote{The trajectories of produced quantities are qualitatively similar within each phase, except that, as expected, high prices correspond to production troughs, and vice versa.} In order to provide more vivid illustrations of some of these dynamical types, we have made firms slightly heterogeneous in their values of the parameters $\alpha$ and $\sigma$.
-In the figure captions below, the notation $\alpha, \sigma \in [A,B]$ means that these quantities are chosen uniformly in $[A,B]$, independently for each firm.
+\item At the boundary between competitive equilibrium and cycles and chaos, one observes intermittent crises, similar to the ones described in~\cite{gualdi2015tipping,Gualdi2016} -- see below. \end{itemize}